IsaacSchemm/WinFormsOAuth/README.md

 	string accessTokenSecret = oauth.TokenSecret;

 The call to getAccessToken() also fills in the TokenSecret property, so make sure to call them in that order.
 Tokens can be re-used, so you can store them somewhere - but remember that anyone with the access token & secret has all the permissions of the app for that user, so be careful!

+Before you show the login window, you might want to set the FEATURE_BROWSER_EMULATION registry key for the currently running application so that the login window uses IE11's document mode (especially with Flickr.)
+You can do this with IECompatibility.SetForCurrentProcess.